ckuelker/quick-guide-en-us/DevOps/Mail/Policy/overview.md

 [Policy Weight old mailing list archive]: https://www.mail-archive.com/policyd-weight-list%40ek-muc.de/
 [Policy Weight Wikipedia]: https://en.wikipedia.org/wiki/Policyd-weight

-The Policy Weight Daemon is a well known policy daemon for Postfix.
-Also the German "Das Postfix Buch" mentioned it and the [Policy Weight Debian popularity][] was high between 2010 and 2016.
-From the [Policy Weight unofficially source code][] repository it can be understood that the development was suspended probably around 2013 (2018-5) or earlier and the last stable version and to-do-list is from 2009.
-The [Policy Weight source code][] location is unknown as of 2023-01-13.
+The Policy Weight Daemon is a well-known policy daemon for Postfix.
+It is also mentioned in the German "Das Postfix Buch" and the [Policy Weight Debian popularity][] was high between 2010 and 2016.
+From the [Policy Weight unofficial source code][] repository it can be understood that development was probably stopped around 2013 (2018-5) or earlier and the last stable version and to-do list is from 2009.
+The location of the [Policy Weight source code][] repository is unknown as of 2023-01-13.
 The [Policy Weight home][] declares itself as "Project discontinued".

-As of the [Policy Weight Debian package][] page, there are some Debian package management task (bugs) known, but no major software bugs as of 2023-01-13.
+As of the [Policy Weight Debian package][] page, there are some known Debian package management tasks (bugs), but no major software bugs as of 2023-01-13.
-However without an upstream buck tracker, this is difficult to know.
-From the [Policy Weight to do list][] `todo.txt` of the [Policy Weight unofficially source code][] is is clear that some major `IPv6` features are missing.
+However, without an upstream bug tracker, this is difficult to know.
+From the [Policy Weight to do list][] `todo.txt` of the [Policy Weight unofficial source code][] it is clear that some important `IPv6` features are missing.

-The [Policy Weight old mailing list archive][] can be seen up to 2010.
+The [Policy Weight old mailing list archive][] is available until 2010.
 The [Policy Weight new mailing list][] location contains the [Policy Weight new mailing list archive][] up to 2016.

 ### Function

-The Policy Weight Daemon is used by Postfix `smtpd` before mail body `DATA` is accepted.
-Various checks are performed by the daemon using caching to minimize queries.
-Individual checks are weighted (hence the name) with a score (that can be changed by the administrator) which is aggregated.
-If the sum is over a definable threshold, the mail gets rejected before `DATA` is fetched, saving bandwidth.
+The policy weight daemon is used by Postfix `smtpd` before accepting the mail body `DATA`.
+Several checks are performed by the daemon, using caching to minimize queries.
+Individual checks are weighted (hence the name) with a score (which can be changed by the administrator), which is aggregated.
+If the sum is above a definable threshold, the mail is rejected before `DATA` is fetched, saving bandwidth.

 ### Features